alansobchacki/odin-calculator/README.md

 I tried my best to make it bug-free, but I'm pretty sure there are some bugs here and there.

-Still, it's mostly functional, and I think I can move forward.
+Still, it's mostly functional, and my time is better spent building new shiny toys.

-P.S - If you were bored enough to test this out and found a bug, let me know.
+P.S. - If you were bored enough to test this out and found a bug, let me know.
 I probably won’t fix them, but I’ll definitely appreciate your effort in trying it out!